 Wings will cook at a slightly lower temperature and for slightly less time in a convection oven compared to a regular oven.

-Set the convection oven to between 275F and 300F.
-As a general rule convection ovens should be set to about 1/4 less than a regular oven.
-SO, the conversion is something like this (note that the temperatures are rounded up since most people don’t bake at 318F):
+Set the convection oven to 375F.
+As a general rule convection ovens should be set to about ¼ less than a regular oven.

 You'll also take a little time off the total baking time.
 Start checking about 15 minutes early.
 The internal temperature of the chicken should still be 160F -165F